top of page

 • Multivitamins for general health — too broad to connect to a specific condition

-• Electrolytes for hydration — general wellness
+• Electrolytes for hydration — for general wellness

-• Greens powders — general nutrition
+• Greens powders — for general nutrition

 • Immune support blends — too vague and general

-• Pre-workout supplements — fitness not medical
+• Pre-workout supplements — for fitness, not medical

 Source: IRS Publication 502 — irs.gov/publications/p502